 "It's seemingly randomly selected people with a foreign background that they've targeted," he says.

-The prosecutor presents a thorough description of the men's night out on August 27.
-Using the many surveillance cameras in Stockholm's inner city, he shows how they moved around the streets around Stureplan and Kungsträdgården, visited a couple of restaurants and gave Hitler salutes.
-The atmosphere seems to have been cheerful, notes Gustav Andersson.
+The prosecutor presents a survey of the men's night out on August 27.
+With the help of the many surveillance cameras in Stockholm's inner city, he shows how they moved around Stureplan and Kungsträdgården, visited a couple of restaurants and made Hitler salutes.
+The atmosphere seems to have been cheerful, he notes.

 The far-right so-called active clubs are part of a larger international movement that started in the United States, outwardly focusing on strength training and martial arts.